Skip to main content

 Uncertain About Insurance

-Discontinuance charges in ULIPs are fees that are deducted as a percentage of the total ULIP in case you decide to stop your premium payments before the lock-in period.
+Discontinuance charges in a ULIP are fees that are deducted as a percentage of your fund value (or annual premium, depending on the policy year) when you decide to stop your premium payments before the end of the lock-in period.
+These charges are capped by IRDAI and reduce as the policy approaches the end of the lock-in period.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.